lwjohnst86/nefa-code/doc/manuscript.md

 99.1%
-of participants were correctly predicted to not have dysglycemia, only 4.4% were correctly predicted to have dysglycemia (see Supplemental Figure S  7 for the distribution of dysglycemia status based on the components from the PLS-DA and Supplemental Figure S  8 for the loadings plot of the NEFA composition by extracted PLS-DA components).
+of participants were correctly predicted to not have dysglycemia, only 4.4% were correctly predicted to have dysglycemia (see ESM Fig.  7 for the distribution of dysglycemia status based on the components from the PLS-DA and ESM Fig.  8 for the loadings plot of the NEFA composition by extracted PLS-DA components).
 The results from the PLS-DA analysis are consistent with the associations seen in the GEE models.